Colleague News

 Clinical

-A central clinical team, led by Clinical Executive Director Michelle Johnson, currently being developed to support the delivery of key priorities areas within the 2024/25 Clinical Plan.
+A central clinical team led by Clinical Executive Director Michelle Johnson, being developed to support the delivery of key priorities areas within the 2024 / 2025 Clinical Plan.
 The central clinical team strengthens the development of an experienced professional workforce across (and within) the directorates, with support of more senior leadership roles.
 The team provide a deeper understanding, knowledge capture and detailed focus on clinical and patient focused areas and supports the delivery of our strategic vision and ambitions.

 Commercial